-The National Youth Science Camp (NYSC), one of the country’s premier science education programs, offers graduating high school seniors a month of outdoor adventure and hands-on projects in the beautiful woods near Bartow, W.V., all travel costs and camp fees paid.
-A typical day might include a lecture on origami math and making duct-tape wallets.
+The National Youth Science Camp, one of the country’s premier science education programs, offers graduating high school seniors from around the country and world a month of outdoor adventure and hands-on projects in the beautiful woods near Bartow, W.V., all travel costs and camp fees paid.
+Apply by March 1, 2017

-Thirty days, 30 “awesome projects,” six field trips.
-Welcome to Maker Camp, a virtual DIY camp for teens 13 years of age and up sponsored by Make magazine.
-Free and open to all on Google+, the camp runs from July 16 until August 24 and there is no registration – just go on any day you wish.
+Six weeks, 30 “awesome projects,” fun virtual field trips to places like Lego in Denmark and Disney every Friday.
+Welcome to Maker Camp 2014, a virtual DIY camp for teens 13 to 18 years of age sponsored by Make: magazine.
+Free and open to all on Google+, the camp runs from July 7 until August 14 and there is no registration – just go on any day you wish.